paritytech/ledgeracio/README.md

 - `--file <file>`: the textual allowlist file to sign.
 See [FORMATS.md](FORMATS.md) for its format.
 - `--nonce <nonce>`: The nonce to sign the file with.
-The nonce must be greater than the previous nonce, or the Ledgeracio app will reject the allowlist.
+The nonce must be greater than the previous nonce, or the Ledgeracio app will reject the allowlist. # TODO: is the current nonce stored on the device?
+Or how is it tracked?
+How does the user learn what the current nonce is?
 - `--output <output>`: The name of the output file to write.
 - `--secret <secret>`: The name of the secret key file.